The Earth / Moon System

 Our measurements of the Earth's mass (from Kepler's Laws) and its volume (from its measured size) tell us that its average density is about 5.5g / cm3 — about half way between rock and iron.
 By studying data from earthquakes around the world, geologists have determined that the Earth is not uniformly made up of the same material.
 Instead it is differentiated into different layers.
 We live on the crust.
 Below the crust is the mantle, and below the mantle is a core.
 The crust is about 3 g / cm3 and the inner core is about 12 g / cm3, which suggest the crust is made up mostly of ordinary rock, and the inner core is denser than the metal lead.
 The mantle is a rocky layer intermediate in density between the crust and the core, and it is semi-fluid, somewhat like the consistency of bubble gum or flexible plastic.
 The crust of the Earth sits on top of the mantle, and because of convection (a process which occurs in fluids with a temperature difference between different layers — the warmer fluid rises, cools off, and then sinks, creating a flow) in the mantle, the plates that make up the crust are very slowly moving with respect to each other.
 This process of plate tectonics is the cause of earthquakes, the source of mountains and trenches under the oceans, and is one you will discuss in much more detail in the other courses in this program (e.g., EARTH 501 and EARTH 520).
 For the purposes of ASTRO 801, you should keep in mind though, that on Earth, plate tectonics is ongoing.
 We will want to consider if this is true of the other objects in the Solar System as we compare and contrast the planets and moons.

 The Moon is very different.
 The average density is 3.3 g / cm3, but more importantly, there is less variation in the density from core to crust than the Earth.
 The Moon is not geologically active — there are no volcanoes or plate tectonics on the Moon.
 Equipment left behind by the astronauts who landed on the Moon has detected Moonquakes, but they are very mild.
 Interestingly, it looks like the core in the Moon is off center.
 The crust is about 60 km thick on the near side (facing Earth), but it is 150 km thick on the far side.
-This was probably caused by the gravitational pull of the Earth on the Moon while the Moon was still molten.
+In 2014, my Penn State colleagues published a new study suggesting that this variation in the thickness of the Moon's crust was caused by the very hot, molten Earth heating the Earth-facing side while the far side of the Moon cooled off.

 The surface of the Moon shows two very different regions.
 The dark regions (the Maria) are lowlands that were filled in by molten mantle material (lava) about 3.5 billion years ago.
 The light colored areas are highlands that are made of the original crust of the Moon.
 You can tell that the Maria are younger than the light colored regions because they have fewer craters.
 Originally there were just as many craters in the Maria region as there are everywhere else, but when the molten rock filled in these regions and solidified, it covered many of them.
 Because the Moon has no atmosphere, the craters are very well preserved, giving us details on what the number of impacts was like in the early history of the Solar System.
 In the image below, you can see the Maria have few craters, while the other regions of the Moon are speckled with dark craters.

 The far side of the Moon (the half that is never pointed towards Earth) looks very different from the side that we see; there are no Maria.
-This may be due to the difference in the crust thickness.
+This is attributed to the difference in the crust thickness.
 Since the far side of the Moon is about twice as thick, Lava was not able to penetrate the crust to fill in the lowlands, solidify, and create Maria.

 The current leading theory for the formation of the Moon suggests that it was created in a collision between the proto-Earth and a Mars-sized object.
 Computer simulations of a collision like this show that the material that breaks off of the proto-Earth should wind up coalescing into a Moon sized object in orbit around the Earth.
 The material that created the Moon would have come from the crust and mantle of the proto-Earth, which explains its lower density than the Earth.